 1. Anti-fascism - a big thing trans activists have been involved in is opposing the Posie Parker rallies.
 These objectively do unite local fascist groups with a wider liberal middle class audience.
 The CPGB is not opposing the fash and in fact you're critiquing us for doing that.

 2. The CPGB talks about unisex toilets, but a lot of people really don't want this.
 I don't think the CPGB understands the purpose sexsegregated spaces have, and why trans people need to be included in them.
-It's promising pie in the sky -'Don't ask for legal recognition now, assault, then single-sex spaces'.
+It's promising pie in the sky -'Don't ask for legal recognition now, as that will scare people, but after the revolution we'll abolish sexual assault, then single-sex spaces'.